 Work proceeded in 1861 and miners faced rigorous conditions during construction.
 The tunnel was so congested that the miners struggled to breathe.
 Ventilation shafts had to be put in the tunnel, as well as an iron shield for the water.
 Due to the conditions, progress moved at a rate of only three metres a week.

 There were very few injuries during construction, however there was an incident where two men died in an explosion.
 These problems caused delays and the public soon became impatient, so a decision was made to allow people to take a trial trip of the tunnel.
 On 18th November 1867, the tunnel was opened to the public to walk through.
-When the Lyttleton was completed on December 9th, it marked a significant moment in history for engineering.
-It was the first tunnel in the world to be constructed through the side of an extinct volcano.
+When the Lyttelton was completed on December 9th, it marked a significant moment in history for engineering.
+The Lyttelton Rail Tunnel was New Zealand's longest railway tunnel at the time.
+It was also the first tunnel in the world to be constructed through the side of an extinct volcano.
 The journey took seven minutes, far removed from the arduous struggle over the Bridle Path.

-The Lyttleton Rail Tunnel’s role has changed very little in the past 150 years.
-At 2.7 km long, it’s the longest tunnel in the country and New Zealand’s oldest rail tunnel.
+The Lyttelton Rail Tunnel’s role has changed very little in the past 150 years.
 Every year, it carries 300,000 tonnes of logs, 1.1 million tonnes of coal and up to 800,000 containers.
 Although passengers no longer travel through the tunnel, it’s still a vital part of New Zealand’s transport infrastructure.

 If you are interested in discussing any architecture, construction, property or infrastructure roles available or any hiring requirements, please contact your nearest Cobalt office.